About P2P VPS

 What is P2P VPS?

 P2P VPS is a peer-to-peer (P2P) protocol for sharing computing resources in exchange for cryptocurrency.
-In figure 1 above, the red squares represent Servers, which coordinate to create a marketplace for selling and renting computational power.
+In figure 1 above, the black squares represent Servers, which coordinate to create a marketplace for selling and renting computational power.
 They are analogous to a full node in Bitcoin (non-mining).
-The green circles are Clients, also called Devices, which represent computers available for rent on the market.
+The blue circles are Clients, also called Devices, which represent computers available for rent on the market.
 Clients subscribe to servers, and servers coordinate the marketplace.

 How does P2P VPS work?